§ 15 Transfer of shares

-(2) If a shareholder purchases further shares in addition to his original share, these shall remain legally independent.
+(2) Where shareholders purchase further shares in addition to their original share, these remain legally independent.

-(3) An agreement concluded in notarial form shall be required for the transfer of shares by shareholders.
+(3) An agreement concluded in notarial form is required for the transfer of shares by shareholders.

-(4) An agreement establishing the shareholder’s obligation to transfer a share shall likewise require notarial form.
-However, an agreement concluded without such notarial form shall become valid once the transfer agreement is concluded pursuant to subsection (3).
+(4) An agreement establishing a shareholder’s obligation to transfer a share likewise requires notarial form.
+However, an agreement concluded without such notarial form becomes valid once the transfer agreement is concluded pursuant to subsection (3).

 (5) The articles of association may stipulate that the transfer of shares be made dependent on further conditions, in particular the company’s consent.